 If the world exists objectively then so do objective truths about it.
 And if objective truths about the world exist, then statements about the world can be objectively false, in which case the set of false statements includes any statement that denies either the existence of objective truth or the possibility of objectively false statements.
 “Postmodernist” philosophical theories therefore declare themselves to be false, either by implying that the world exists objectively while denying that statements about it can be objectively false—which is a contradiction—or by denying the existence of the objective world, which contradicts the existence of any objective things, including postmodernist philosophical theories themselves.
 Unfortunately, some postmodernist philosophical theories take one terminal step toward self-annihilation to endure these contradictions: they embrace contradiction.

 People argue bitterly about transgenderism, yet no one truly understands the phenomenon and the prevailing theories about it are filled with errors.
 One of these errors may be called gender essentialism.
 Gender essentialism presumes that a person’s biological sex, which is to say the set of objective physical characteristics that determine whether that person’s body is male or female, corresponds to a complementary set of objective psychological characteristics that determine whether that person’s mind is that of a man or a woman.
 According to a gender essentialist, a trans person is a person whose physical sex and psychological gender conflict.
 Trans activists reject gender essentialism by arguing that “man” and “woman” are collections of stereotypes, not objective psychological categories.
 But then, immediately after explicitly rejecting gender essentialism, trans activists often implicitly embrace its spurious link between “sex” and “gender” by concluding that if psychological gender is a collection of stereotypes, then biological sex also must be a collection of stereotypes.
-So, when trans activists reject gender essentialism they reject the validity of, say, “woman” as a gender category; but in some cases this rejection leads them also to reject the concept of a “female”, which in turn leads them—as a way of avoiding that concept—to use manipulative phrases such as “people who menstruate”.
+So, when trans activists reject gender essentialism they also reject the validity of the gender category “woman”; but in some cases this rejection leads them also to reject the concept of a “female”, which in turn leads them—as a way of avoiding that concept—to use manipulative phrases such as “people who menstruate”.
 In reality, our best theories of human biology imply that sex is an objective, physical fact about a human that can be explained only in terms of that human’s genes, whereas our best theories of the human mind imply that transgenderism is a psychological phenomenon that cannot be explained in genetic terms.
-So although biological sex categories are real, and are genetically determined, they have no psychological analogs to which they correspond or with which they can conflict.
-Given the infinite diversity and profound complexity of the human mind, none of its significant features, transgenderism included, can be understood in terms of fixed sex categories, never mind in terms of the psychological constructs known as “genders”, which are imagined either to correspond to those categories, or to transcend them merely by increasing their number.
+So although biological sex categories are real, and are determined genetically, they have no psychological analogs to which they correspond or with which they can conflict.
+Because of the uniqueness and profound complexity of a human mind, none of its significant features, transgenderism included, can be understood in terms of fixed sex categories, never mind in terms of the psychological constructs known as “genders”, which are imagined either to correspond to those categories, or to transcend them merely by increasing their number.

 Debate has intensified about how SARS-CoV-2 emerged, and some experts have cited the fact that most past pandemics emerged as natural zoonoses to argue that SARS-CoV-2 “most likely” emerged in that same way.
 This kind of argument substitutes the search for a causal theory explaining a specific event with an invalid assertion about the event’s likelihood.
 It assumes that grouping the unexplained event into a category with past events that have been explained may shortcut the task of explaining the unexplained event.
 Specifically, it ignores the fact that details, such as the unique attributes of each specific pandemic pathogen, impose unique constraints on any viable explanation of each distinct origin event.
 So, the best existing explanations of how past pandemic pathogens originated in no way constitute evidence of how SARS-CoV-2 “most likely” emerged.
 Arguments of that form distract from and misrepresent the effort to explain the true origins of SARS-CoV-2.